DiogoProPrayer/Project1_CPP/README.md

 ### SVGElements.cpp

-- Contains the code of each class function,previously declared in the header file, wich are the draw function, the constructor specific to each class and a transform function.
+- Contains the code of each class function,previously declared in the header file, which are the draw function, the constructor specific to each class and a transform function.

 ### readSVG.cpp